tsahara/r7rs/content/expr.md

 Implementations may provide macro facilities of other types.

-\subsection{Binding constructs for syntactic keywords}
+### 4.3.17.
+Binding constructs for syntactic keywords
 \label{bindsyntax}

 The {\cf let-syntax} and {\cf letrec-syntax} binding constructs are